oat-sa/taohub-user-guide/User Guide 3.2/Test Takers/importing-test-takers.md

 **3.**  Click on *Import* in the button bank below the Library.

 This opens a dialog box which asks you to select the format of the incoming Test-taker metadata.
-The supported formats are RDF (Resource Description Framework) or CSV (Character-Separated Values).
+The supported formats are RDF (Resource Description Framework) or CSV (Comma-Separated Values).

 <!-- Missing Screenshot: Importing Test-takers -->